set the CUL to 433.42 MHz: set CUL_0 freq 433.420 MHz

 The components

-Talking about power: that is an issue.
+Talking about power, that is an issue.
 I could not find a power unit to build in appliances.
 I ended up with a power adapter with a USB outlet and a 20 cm short USB cable powering the Zero Pi.
-I had to demolish the plug to solder a power cord to it, of course nicely insulated with heat shrinks.
+I had to demolish the plug to solder a power cord to it, which, of course, was nicely insulated with heat shrinks.
 I fixated the adapter with double-sided tape.

 Screws are another thing.
 You need small ones, really small ones.
-I bought some King micro-screws online, metrical sizes 1.7 x 8 mm and 1.7 x 6 mm button headed black metal screws, and some brass rings to add spacing.
-The screws fit nicely through 2 mm holes, and fasten themselves in 1.5 mm holes.
+I bought some King micro-screws online, metrical sizes 1.7 x 8 mm and 1.7 x 6 mm button-headed black metal screws, and some brass rings to add spacing.
+The screws fit nicely through 2 mm holes and fasten themselves in 1.5 mm holes.

 The software